Geraldine-Edwards/Gift-Pal/README.md

 The website uses the following fonts:

-- **Arial**: The primary font used throughout the website for its clean and professional appearance.
-Arial is a widely available sans-serif font that ensures readability and consistency across different devices and browsers.
+- **Ubuntu**: The primary font used throughout the website for its clean and professional appearance.
+Ubuntu is a widely available sans-serif font that ensures readability and consistency across different devices and browsers.

 ### Colour Scheme

 The color scheme of the website is was taken from open source Bootswatch (https://bootswatch.com/quartz/) and we chose the Quartz theme which provides a fun and colourful background and a non-intrusive background that is easily viewed in both light and dark modes.
 This design was chosen as it had a fun and warm feel to associate with gift-giving occasions.

 ### Imagery

 - **Pixabay**: Royalty-free stock images that are used to complement the content.
 [Pixabay](https://pixabay.com/)

 The 'Gift Pal' icon is used as the icon to enhance the visual appeal and usability of the website.
 The same icon is included both on each page in the Navbar and as a recognisable icon as the favicon for the tab.
 [Procreate](https://procreate.com/)